muziejus/media-history-of-nyc/sections/assessment.md

 participation:

 * being in class on time,
-* arriving having done the reading for that day,
+* arriving having done the reading/viewing for that day,
 * participating in short writing assignments in class,
 * participating in class discussion in ways that build upon contributions from others, and
 * refraining from the use of electronic devices.

 #### Reading journal and dust collection

-**15%** For one class meeting a week (groups will be determined on the first day), you will be required to post your latest entry in your reading journal three hours ahead of time (at the latest) to our class blog.
-A reading journal provides you with the opportunity to jot down both your thoughts regarding that meeting’s reading and points of entry to the text that will help kickstart class participation with questions about specific passages.
+**20%** For one class meeting a week (groups will be determined on the first day), you will be required to post your latest entry in your reading journal three hours ahead of time (at the latest) to our [class blog](https://nyscapes.github.io/media-history-blog).
+A reading journal provides you with the opportunity to jot down both your thoughts regarding that meeting’s reading/viewing and provides points of entry to the text that will help kickstart class participation with questions about specific passages/scenes.
 The journals should be around 500 words in length.
 These are experimental moments for you, so do not hesitate to take risks in your readings.
 That said, they should be written clearly.
+A tip for viewing: watch the films with a notebook in front of you and jot down things you notice instead of trying to summarize it all in your head afterward.

-After spring break, when we begin to focus on the East Village, you will supplement your reading journals with “dust collection,” wherein you add your own interactions with the mediascape by walking around the East Village, mediated by your telephone or other recording device, to your post.
+After spring break, when we begin to focus on the East Village, you will further supplement your reading journals with “dust collection,” wherein you add your own interactions with the mediascape by walking around the East Village, mediated by your telephone or other recording device, to your post.
 The goal here is to help build the foundations that will eventually go into the final project.

 #### Dérives

-**30%** You will undertake two [dérives](http://www.cddc.vt.edu/sionline/si/theory.html) during the semester.
+**25%** You will undertake two [dérives](http://www.cddc.vt.edu/sionline/si/theory.html) during the semester.
 In both, you will get lost in Downtown, while also documenting and tracking yourself.
 In order to direct your dérive, you will use either the [Derive